 Teachers can go through the motions and students might still learn; coaches must be 100% present at all times or nothing/no one moves forward.

 Have you ever had a teacher or professor who was so boring, so clearly bored, so disengaged from the class he was teaching that you were not inspired to learn one bit?
 Of course!
 We all have!
 That’s one reason the great teachers we had stand out so well.
 Well, I have to admit, I can understand those bored/boring teachers, because I totally get where that bored/boringness comes from after repeating the same teachings for years or decades.
 I think this difference between coaching and teaching probably explains why I love coaching so much: It demands that I be present and engaged every moment, and when I am fully present, I am in flow.
 To teach something that I know so well takes lots of effort, lots of hard effort, to somehow make it exciting to students when it’s no longer that exciting to me.
 I don’t fake things well, so when I’m not excited, I think it’s easy for others to see/feel that.
-I didn’t ever want to become one of those bored/boring teachers!
+I never want to become one of those bored/boring teachers!
 I think all students deserve better than that.
-And I will happily let all of the amazing, engaged, excited, enthusiastic teachers out there do their thing.
-And I will happily take classes with them, too.
+Teaching less frequently, and coaching more, helps me make sure that I keep my energetic spark as a teacher.

 Teachers have answers; coaches have questions.